Home

 All modified vegetable oils are problematic.
 Since they are no longer in their natural state, your body doesn't know how to manage them in a useful manner.
 It will try to make use of them, but eventually, your system will end up storing these fats in cell membranes and other locations where they can inflict damage.

-Identify Interesterifed Fats in Your Food
+Identify Interesterified Fat in Your Food

 • Margarine